Being Just This Moment: My Awakening journey

 -- copyright Joan Tollifson 2014 --

-You are welcome to link to this article or to quote brief passages as fair use, but please do not re-post in its entirety without the permission of the author as well as ONE: The Magazine and In the Garden Publishing.
+You are welcome to link to this article or to quote brief passages as fair use, but please do not re-post in its entirety without the permission of the author as well as In the Garden Publishing.

 back to “outpourings“ menu